YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 #### How it works

-The kit `pa_extend.cmo` is fundamental for the cascade of extensions described below.
+The syntac extension kit `pa_extend.cmo` is fundamental for the cascade of extensions described below.
 The entries `expr` and `ctyp` origin from the module Pcaml that is [opened](../../Installation/ocanren/camlp5/pa_ocanren.ml#L37)